quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 Real numbers include integers, fractions, decimals (both rational and irrational).

 :p What are real numbers?
 ??x Real numbers are actual quantities such as amounts, ages, distances, and temperatures.
 They can be expressed as integers, fractions, or decimals.
 Rational numbers can be written as a ratio of two integers, while irrational numbers cannot.
-Examples include \(1/2\), 5, \(\pi\). x??
+Examples include $1/2 $, 5, $\pi$. x??

 ---